 Which ‘Friends’ Characters End Up Together at the End of the Show?

 Friends aired for about 10 years and had six main characters.
 So it’s understandable if you don’t remember all the ins and outs of each character’s dating history (or even just Jennifer Aniston’s dating history as Rachel Green).
-But if there’s one thing you’ll want to remember, it’s who ends up with whom at the end of Friends.
+But if there’s one thing you’ll want to remember, it’s who ends up together in Friends.

 Ahead, we have a refresher on which Friends characters ended up together, and what was controversial about the sitcom’s finale.

 Chandler and Monica are parents and moving to the suburbs

 Though the Friends finale gets a lot of flak for being underwhelming (including from this Guardian op-ed from 2019), it did give a clear(ish) picture of where each of the cast members ends up.
 Despite the long-running joke of Chandler’s commitment issues, Monica and Chandler had already gotten married.
 And while they couldn’t conceive a baby themselves, they planned to build a family through adoption.

 Bustle notes that many fans felt bummed to see Chandler and Monica leave New York.
 (Earlier in season 10, they bought a house in the suburbs to raise the family they hoped to have.)
 But the series finale sees them finally reaching another milestone: becoming parents.
 They adopt twins born three minutes and 46 seconds apart to a birth mother named Erica (played by Anna Faris).
 They were expecting just one baby, but instead, they got a boy and a girl, whom they name Jack and Erica.